 There are many resources available that tell you how to sell on Amazon.
 We are going to focus specifically on how to sell on Amazon effectively.
-We won’t be covering the basics of getting an account setup, you can go to Amazon for that.
+We won’t be covering the basics of getting an account setup, but when you are ready for that step, you can head over to Amazon for that.

 The buyer still paying Amazon, and then Amazon pays you after the fees are deducted.
 Because of the increased level of service, there are a higher amount of fees for selling FBA.
 However, we’ll make the case that the increased fees are more than worth it.

 FBA IS THE WAY TO GO